Posted: Mar 20, 2014 6:10 PM

 The federal government has also weighed in.
 In its motion to intervene in the case, the government contends that groundwater pumping in New Mexico is tapping the shallow aquifer that would otherwise drain back into the Rio Grande and flow to Texas.

 Stuart Somach, an attorney representing Texas in the case, said after Thursday's meeting that Texas is trying to defend itself and protect what it believes belongs to its citizens.
 The fight over the Rio Grande is not as simple as solving technical issues along the river, he said.

 "The only way to actually solve the problem is to allow the court to tell us who is right and then we can take a look at the technical aspects of this thing and figure out how to remediate the wrong that exists," Somach said.

-New Mexico officials are concerned that including groundwater in the calculations the federal government makes in operating the Rio Grande Project the massive system of canals and dams that deliver water to farmers in southern New Mexico and Texas could violate its rights to manage underground sources of water.
+New Mexico officials are concerned that the federal government is attempting to gain control of groundwater in the lower Rio Grande by insisting that it be part of the Rio Grande Project the massive system of canals and dams that deliver surface water to farmers in southern New Mexico and Texas.
+That would threaten New Mexico's rights to manage underground sources of water, state officials say.

 It could be years before the court makes a decision, but some experts say the case could set precedent when it comes to state rights in the drought-stricken West.